 ♦AHAI Member Organizations may not host any Unregistered Teams or Non Sanctioned Events.
 Any official assigned to any member association or organization or tournament games must be a properly registered USAH official.

-♦AHAI Member Teams and players may only participate in games hosted by properly registered USAH organizations, tournaments or teams.
+♦AHAI Member Teams may only participate in games hosted by properly registered USAH organizations, tournaments or teams.

 ♦Any member organization who knowingly allows a member team to participate in any unregistered event shall not be eligible to participate in the AHAI State Tournament.